 In the world of smart assistants, Amazon Alexa is one of the most popular and widely-used.
-It's accessible through smart speakers, phones, and smartwatches, and while it's an incredibly powerful tool, the convenience of using it comes at the expense of your privacy.
+It's accessible through smart speakers (opens in new tab), phones (opens in new tab), and smartwatches (opens in new tab), and while it's an incredibly powerful tool, the convenience of using it comes at the expense of your privacy.

 Privacy concerns surrounding Alexa, Google Assistant, etc. aren't new, but according to a new report from Bloomberg, employees of Amazon's Alexa Data Services team have access to people's precise home address — and in some cases, full names, phone numbers, and more.